 NOTE.
 This mode of operation requires high network and disk bandwidth.
 In a multi-channel situation, analyzing media files with a number of external reference files, it is possible that the network copy will require more disk bandwidth than is available.
 This can then cause application performance issues where the disk bandwidth becomes a bottleneck for the system.
 To mitigate this, the network bandwidth used for a file can be limited to a rate to prevent the disk from becoming overloaded with write requests.
-You can do this by adjusting the property "vqual.io.maxfilecopyrate" in cerify.properties.
+You can do this by adjusting the property "vqual.io.maxfilecopyrate" by running the "Cerify Properties Updater" utility from the Start menu shortcuts.
 This property limits the total rate at which Cerify will attempt to retrieve asset data.